-Martha Velez, Bilingual Senior Case Manager, has more than 20 years of experience working with women, children (Crisis Intervention), teen mothers, and families.
+Martha Velez (Bilingual Senior Case Manager, Career Counselor) has more than 20 years of experience working with women, children (Crisis Intervention), teen mothers, and families.
 Born and raised in Lima, Peru she came to the US to explore new opportunities.
 While working full time with first time mothers at Englewood Hospital, she began volunteering at the Women’s Center teaching ESL classes, and in February 2007 began working full time at the Center as a Career Counselor enrolling and recruiting clients from the Department of Labor into WRIC’s Computer Training Program.
 She quickly began creating new programs for clients, especially the Spanish-speaking population, to help immigrants become successful in the United States.

 “In 2014, I became a Case Manager, preparing clients to successfully obtain and retain employment.
 My community activities include being a member of the Bergen County Latino Advisory Commission and I am commissioned as a Notary Public for the State of NJ.
 As a Senior Case Manager at the Center my goal now is to continue working with our team to provide the best and quality service for our clients.”